FAQs

 Training

-Friends of Parks Inc. does fund some training opportunities, and your members would be able to access this training after being endorsed by the President or Secretary.
+Friends of Parks and Nature Inc. does fund some training opportunities, and your members would be able to access this training after being endorsed by the President or Secretary.
 Also, we have membership with Volunteering SA&NT, so you can access training and services provided.

 Website

-This membership gives you a postcard on the Friends of Parks Inc. website which you can manage yourself, and use for advertising of upcoming events, sharing newsletters, information about your group etc. https://www.friendsofparkssa.org.au/home
+This membership gives you a postcard on the Friends of Parks and Nature Inc. website which you can manage yourself, and use for advertising of upcoming events, sharing newsletters, information about your group etc. https://www.friendsofparkssa.org.au/home

 Networking